AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-5.md

 <!--- ACP2E-360-->

 *  Multi-select attributes are now saved correctly during product edit.
-Previously, {{ site.data.var.ce }} saved the default option for non-selected attributes as well as selected attributes when saving a product.
+Previously, Magento Open Source saved the default option for non-selected attributes as well as selected attributes when saving a product.

 <!--- ACP2E-55-->

-*  {{ site.data.var.ce }} now displays configurable attributes as expected during the creation of global `select` attributes via a patch script.
+*  Magento Open Source now displays configurable attributes as expected during the creation of global `select` attributes via a patch script.
 Previously, eligible global attributes were hidden.

 <!--- AC-2521-->

 *  The `addConfigurableProductsToCart` mutation can now be used to add configurable products with custom options.
-Previously, {{ site.data.var.ce }} threw this error: `Magento 2.3.4 graphql Notice: Undefined index: option_value in /var/www/html/mg234/vendor/magento/module-configurable-product-graph-ql/Model/Resolver/ConfigurableCartItemOptions.php on line 62`.
+Previously, Magento Open Source threw this error: `Magento 2.3.4 graphql Notice: Undefined index: option_value in /var/www/html/mg234/vendor/magento/module-configurable-product-graph-ql/Model/Resolver/ConfigurableCartItemOptions.php on line 62`.
 [GitHub-28860](https://github.com/magento/magento2/issues/28860)

 *  You can now re-order configurable products with optional custom options.
 Previously, re-order attempts failed, and meant displayed this error: `Some of the selected options are not currently available`.
 [GitHub-35409](https://github.com/magento/magento2/issues/35409)